kreimanlab/Put-In-Context/README.md

 server on
 debug
 ```
 **NOTE** You can run the source codes directly.
 All the stimulus set have been hosted in our lab server: http://kreiman.hms.harvard.edu/mturk/mengmi/.
+One can freely view any stimulus via Internet, e.g. http://kreiman.hms.harvard.edu/mturk/mengmi/expA_what_data/sample_7.gif.
+In case, the links are unavailable.
+One can generate the whole stimulus set for each experiment by running ```Matlab/demo_expA.m```

 We now list a detailed description of important source files:
 - expF_click.db: a SQL database storing online subjects' mouse clicking data.
 See evaluation codes above for converting db file to MATLAB struct for result analysis.